harangp/tfjsctcloss/README.md

 | tfjs-node | 1662 millisec | 9344 millisec |
 | webgl in browser  | 1206 millisec | 3657 millisec |

-Not the increase on the JS side - converting back from array to tensor takes some time.
-But even that case, the JS method wins over the the tensory method.
+Note the increase on the JS side - converting back from array to tensor takes some time.
+But even in that case, the JS method wins over the the tensory method.
 Interesting.

 Now, the only thing remains in favour of the tensory method, is it's compactness: